LinuxSystemsEngineer/linuxsystemsengineer.github.io/README.md

-# Personal Portfolio Website
+# Personal Professional Website

-This repository contains the code for my personal portfolio website, designed to showcase my skills and experience with a clean and modern theme.
+This GitHub repository contains the code for my personal and professional websites.
+It is designed to showcase my skills and experience with a clean, modern theme.

 ## Technologies Used